 We are not interested in the following topics:

-- Freelance episode recaps for Discovery or any Trek shows, past or present
+- Episode recaps for Discovery or any Trek shows, past or present

 - Spec scripts for current or former Star Trek series